hyperledger-archives/indy-sdk/README.md

     sudo apt-get update
     sudo apt-get install -y libindy

+{release channel} must be replaced with master, rc or stable to define corresponded release channel.
-See section "Release channels" for more details about {release channel}.
+See section "Release channels" for more details.

 ### Install for Windows